Layr-Labs/eigenlayer-contracts/docs/core/SlashEscrowFactory.md

 *Requirements*:
 * The global paused status MUST NOT be set: `PAUSED_RELEASE_ESCROW`
 * The escrow paused status MUST NOT be set: `pauseEscrow`
-* If the operatorSet is redistributable, caller MUST be the `redistributionRecipient`
 * The escrow delay MUST have elapsed

 ## SlashEscrow